StephDAnalyst/Bstats/README.md

 ## Output

 The spider generates a CSV file (espn_nba_season_leaders.csv) containing player statistics.
 The CSV file includes columns for each player's rank, name, team, and various performance metrics.

+## Item Pipeline
+The spider uses item pipelines to validate and clean the scraped data.
+The pipeline ensures that the extracted data conforms to the expected data types before saving it.

 ## Contributing